Rosehill House Hotel

 It was passion that drove us to restore this 19th century Victorian manor house back to a thriving Hotel 25 years ago and it still remains in the Doherty family to this day.
 Rosehill House has become a home again, a place that looks and feels as if it belongs and is loved by somebody.

-The stunning original features still remain intact, whether it is gold leaf ceilings or the Italian marble replaces or the stained glass windows, the stunning interior is perfectly complimented by the historical and architectural features that this property boasts, creating a truly unique ambiance and charm.
+The stunning original features still remain intact, whether it is gold leaf ceilings or the Italian fireplaces or the stained glass windows, the stunning interior is perfectly complimented by the historical and architectural features that this property boasts, creating a truly unique ambiance and charm.